openhab/openhab-docs/developers/bindings/thing-xml.md

 {% include base.html %}

-# Thing Type Definitions
+# Binding Definitions
+{:.no_toc}

-In order to work with things, some meta information about them is needed.
+In order to work with *Things* and *Channels*, some meta information about them is needed.

-This is provided through 'ThingType' definitions, which describe details about their functionality and configuration options.
+These are provided through 'ThingType' and 'ChannelType' definitions, which describe details about their functionality and configuration options.

+{::options toc_levels="2,3"/}
+* TOC
+{:toc}

+## ThingTypeProvider / ChannelTypeProvider

 Technically, the thing types are provided by `ThingTypeProvider`s (`org.eclipse.smarthome.core.thing.binding.ThingTypeProvider`).